haewon-park/SE_TermProject/README.md

 * If user limit times, system announce user excess.
 * If user use this function, system update DB and modify UI

-**2. Functional Requirement**
+**2. Non Functional Requirement**

 1-1.
-Reservation
-* View seat information
-* Choose and modify seat user want
+Usability
-* Replace empty seat
+* UI seat clearly delimited
+* UI should be created so that users can easily see it

 1-2.
-Outing & Extension
-* Limit and View times outing and extension
-* If user limit times, system announce user excess.
+Reliability
+* Protect DB to avoid errors.
+* Only authorized users access DB.

+1-3.
+Performance
+* Less than 3 sec to update DB
-* If user use this function, system update DB and modify UI
+* Less than 3 sec to modify UI

 ### Member Roles
 | 박해원 | 장휘준 | 이상운 | 오태호 |